curranvince/OOAD-Projects/Project3/Part2/FNMSProject/README.md

 mvn clean

 Assumptions (from project 2):
-* We only show a customer one item of the type they're interested in.
+* We only show a customer one item of the type they're interested in buying.
 Not each one we have in inventory.
 * If we don't have enough money to buy a customers item, broadcast that and let the customer leave.
 * When we buy an item from a customer, it gets listed at 2X the purchase price.